All Episodes

 But it's always about the money.

-And I'll tell you this, no matter how much they have, it's never enough.
+And I'll tell you this, no matter how much they have, it's never enough because you can always lose it.

 You always need a pad.

-If you earn a hundred thousand dollars, it's not enough.
+If you earn $100,000, it's not enough.

-You live based on a hundred thousand dollars.
+You live based on $100,000.

-You think if you got a hundred and fifty, you've got a pad now.
+You think if you got $150,000, you've got a pad now.

-So the prospect of more always essentially equals a cushion.
+So the prospect of more always Essentially equals a cushion.

-Most people live their incomes.
+Most people live their incomes because most people have to.

-And because most people have to, and so whatever it is that you have is what you need.
+And so, whatever it is that you have is what you need.

-So there's always more.
+So, there's always more.

 There's never enough.

-It's human nature, it's not greed, per se.
+It's not greed per se.

 Not saying that some people aren't greedy, but I'll just tell you this.

-The greatest example of greed that you will ever run into without exception, is Democrats running the United States government.
+The greatest example of greed that you will ever run into, without exception, is Democrats running the United States government.

-That is where greed is there.
+That is where greed is.

 You talk about never being enough.